awsdocs/aws-security-hub-user-guide/doc_source/securityhub-standards-fsbp-controls.md

 **Parameters:** None

-This control checks whether RDS snapshots are public\.
+This control checks whether Amazon RDS snapshots are public\.

 RDS snapshots are used to back up the data on your RDS instances at a specific point in time\.
 They can be used to restore previous states of RDS instances\.